probmods/chapters/generative-models.md

 # Example: Causal Models in Medical Diagnosis

-Generative knowledge is often *causal* knowledge.
+Generative knowledge is often *causal* knowledge that describes how events or states of the world are related to each other.
 As an example of how causal knowledge can be encoded in Church expressions, consider a simplified medical scenario:

 ~~~~
 (define lung-cancer (flip 0.01))